adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 languagesystem DFLT dflt;
 ```

-If any languagesystem statement is used, then the statement specifying:
+If any `languagesystem` statement is used, then the statement specifying:

 ```fea
 languagesystem DFLT dflt;
 ```

-must be specified explicitly; if not, this languagesystem will not be included
+must be specified explicitly; if not, this `languagesystem` will not be included
 in the font.
-This script/language pair is special: it is used if a program
+This `script`/`language` pair is special: it is used if a program
 cannot find a match in the font to the current writing script and language.
 If it is not in your font, then all the rules may be invisible to the program
 if your font does not have a match for the current script and language.